-At West Byfleet Nursery we use the Graded Care Profile 2 tool to support better identification and intervention in cases of neglect and The Graded Care Profile: Neglect Assessment Tool is used to support with the initial identification of neglect.
+At West Byfleet Nursery we have a trained member of staff Alison Doussoux who is trained in the Graded Care Profile 2 Neglect tool.
+We use the Graded Care Profile 2 tool to support better identification and intervention in cases of neglect.
+The Neglect Risk Assessment Tool is used to support with the initial identification of neglect.